unvibe/unvibe/README.md

 - [ ] Enable llm image output
 - [ ] Enable Audio/Video input and output
 - [ ] Enable Custom workflows (more than just visual/files/threads flows)

+## Final Thoughts

+I started this project because I wanted full control over what can be done with LLMs, this project showed promise and hope that i can compose contexts however I want, and manage my own costs (although more expensive than directly using a 20$ a month AI product subscription) but i think it is worth it

+I am mainly intereseted in fully building the JS/TS web stacks and making them fully supported (a plugin for next.js, react-router, etc...) and then I will start working on other stacks like python, go, etc. But that's a tall order, so my hope is if people find the idea useful they can contribute to the project and help me build it. so unvibe becomes a fully open-source community project.

+## License